Saoirse Ronan: Public image

 Erica Wagner of Harper's Bazaar has described Ronan's off-screen persona as "lively, funny, warm", while Vanessa Thorpe of The Guardian found her "unpretentious".
-While reviewing Lady Bird in 2017, The New York Times critic A. O. Scott called Ronan "one of the most formidable actors in movies today".
+Several publications have called Ronan one of the finest actors of her generation.
+Alissa Wilkinson of The New York Times said she often plays complex female characters in carefully selected projects.
+In his review of Lady Bird in 2017, New York Times critic A. O. Scott called Ronan "one of the most formidable actors in movies today".
 In 2020, the newspaper ranked her tenth on its list of the greatest actors of the 21st century.
-In the same year, she was placed sixth on The Irish Times' list of Ireland's greatest film actors of all time.
+The same year, she was placed sixth on The Irish Times' list of Ireland's greatest film actors of all time.
+Variety's Clayton Davis reported that Ronan's career and accolades are comparable to those of Kate Winslet and Cate Blanchett.

-In 2016, Ronan was featured by Forbes in two of their 30 Under 30 lists and in Time's Next Generation Leaders list.
+In 2016, Ronan was featured by Forbes on two of its 30 Under 30 lists and on Time's Next Generation Leaders list.
 In 2018, she was featured in Maxim's Hot 100 list and was named among the best American actors under 30 by IndieWire.
 She was ranked one of the best-dressed women in 2018 by the fashion website Net-a-Porter.
 Also that year, Calvin Klein appointed her and Lupita Nyong'o as the faces of Raf Simons's "Women", his first fragrance for the company.
-To support sustainable fashion, she wore a dress to the 2020 Oscars that was made from the surplus fabric of the dress she wore to the BAFTAs.
+To support sustainable fashion, she wore a dress to the 2020 Oscars made from the surplus fabric of the dress she wore to the BAFTAs.